Shedding vertices of vertex decomposable graphs: Graph expansions

 In particular, ${\rm Shed}(H)\setminus \{x'\} \subseteq {\rm Shed}(G)$.
 It follows that ${\rm Shed}(H)$ is not a dominating set of $H$ since a dominating set of $H$ that includes both $x$ and $x'$ would essentially be a dominating set of $G$ (since having both $x$ and $x'$ in a dominating set is redundant). \end{proof}

-It may be worth noting that it is also possible to construct vertex decomposable graphs which satisfy Question~\ref{VDconjecture} via graph expansion.
+It may be worth noting that it is also possible to construct pure vertex decomposable graphs $G$ for which ${\rm Shed}(G)$ is a dominating set via graph expansion.
 As observed in the proof above, the vertex $x$ that gets duplicated as well as its duplicate $x'$ are both in the set of shedding vertices in the graph expansion.
-It follows that if every vertex is duplicated at least once on a vertex decomposable graph, the resulting graph will be vertex decomposable with every vertex in its shedding set.
-Consequently, many graph expansions satisfy Question~\ref{VDconjecture}:
+It follows that if every vertex is duplicated at least once on a pure vertex decomposable graph, the resulting graph will be pure vertex decomposable with every vertex in its shedding set.
+Consequently, many graph expansions $G$ have ${\rm Shed}(G)$ as a dominating set: